 Parents should be aware of the symptoms of an eye infection to enable prompt identification and treatment.

-Eye infections occur when bacteria, viruses, or fungi invade the eye or the surrounding areas.
+Eye infections can be serious and may cause permanent vision loss.
+Effective treatment is always needed, especially when bacteria, viruses, or fungi invade the eye or the surrounding areas.
 The most common eye infections that affect children are called Viral and Bacterial Conjunctivitis— both highly contagious.

 Up to 1 in 8 of all children will have an eye infection each year.